daolai-info/NveSimulator/README.md

 # A Simulator of Network Virtualization Enviroment

 Network virtualization is one of the most promising technologies for the future Internet [1], [2].
-We contribute a network simulator of network virtualization environment.
+This work contributes a network simulator of network virtualization environment.

 ### It includes: